Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis of Attacking Against Adaptive Defenses

 In this subsection, we propose four adaptive defenses against logic poisoning attacks to further strengthen our contributions.
 Here, we present the brief introductions of these adaptive defenses.
 Specifically:

-\begin{itemize}[leftmargin=*] \item \textbf{Explainability Regularization (ER)}: We leverage class activation mapping (CAM)~\cite{zhou2016learning} to measure the neighbors' contribution in predicting the target node.
+\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item \textbf{Explainability Regularization (ER)}: We leverage class activation mapping (CAM)~\cite{zhou2016learning} to measure the neighbors' contribution in predicting the target node.
 By incorporating an entropy-based regularization term during model training, we penalize low-entropy CAM distributions among neighbors.
 This in-processing defense aims to prevent any single node from becoming dominant in the prediction.

 \item \textbf{Gradient Masking (GM)}: We first train a victim model and record the neighbors' gradient contribution on the prediction of labeled nodes.
 Lower entropy implies greater dependence on a specific neighbor, which might be the trigger node.
 Unlike ER, GM is a pre-processing defense method.
 We mask out the edges between these nodes and obtain the cleaned graph.